2022 FIFA World Cup Group C

 Group C of the 2022 FIFA World Cup took place from 22 to 30 November 2022.
-The group consisted of eventual champions Argentina, Saudi Arabia, Mexico and Poland.
+The group consisted of national association football teams representing Argentina, Saudi Arabia, Mexico and Poland.
 The top two teams, Argentina and Poland, advanced to the round of 16.
-This marked the first time that Mexico did not advance past the first round since 1978, when they were also eliminated in the group stage by Poland.
+Argentina won the group, defeating Poland and Mexico having lost their first match against Saudi Arabia.
+Poland and Mexico both finished on four points, winning matches over Saudi Arabia and losing to Argentina.
+Poland finished second on goal difference, defeating Saudi Arabia 20, whilst Mexico only won 21.
+This marked the first time that Mexico did not advance past the first round since 1978.

 Teams

 The teams were decided by the World Cup draw that took place on 1 April 2022.
 The group was set to receive one team from each pot, which sorted all World Cup teams by position on the FIFA World Rankings.
+The first team drawn was Argentina, who secured qualification as a pot one team following their second place finish in CONMEBOL qualification.
+The second pot team, Mexico qualified as runner-up in the third round of CONCACAF qualifying.
+The third team was Poland, who was the UEfA second round path B winner.
+Saudi Arabia were the pot four team, having won Group B in the third round of AFC qualifying.